reuzel/CqlSharp/README.md

 * Load balanced connection management: you can give your queries a load 'factor' and the client will take that into account when picking connections to send queries over.
 * Queries will be automatically retried when connections or nodes fail.
 * Node monitoring: Node failure is automatically detected.
 Recovery checks occur using an exponential back-off algorithm
+* CqlSharp listens to Cassandra events for node up, new node and node removed messages such that Cluster changes are automatically incorporated

 Some non-functionals
 --------------------